 A few years ago, I was travelling through Portugal and spent a few nights in Lagos and during my stay, I met a guy.
 An ex-firefighter from Australia.
 His mission?
 To visit every country in the world and every state in the USA.

-More than three years later, James, the ex-firefighter from Australia is still travelling the world continuing his nomadic-style journey.
-What sets James aside from other travellers who embark on a similar journey, is that he has no time frame to complete his mission.
+More than three years later, Jamie, the ex-firefighter from Australia is still travelling the world continuing his nomadic-style journey.
+What sets Jamie aside from other travellers who embark on a similar journey, is that he has no time frame to complete his mission.
 That’s right, there is no deadline to reach his goal.
 No schedules.
 No complicated planning of flights or difficult journeys.
 No racing.
 Just an ongoing mission to keep exploring.

-Every once in a while, I find an image from Antarctica or similar exotic locations pop into my Facebook newsfeed accompanied by an update from James as to where he is at with his journey.
+Every once in a while, I find an image from Antarctica or similar exotic locations pop into my Facebook newsfeed accompanied by an update from Jamie as to where he is at with his journey.
 Personally, if I was running around the world trying to visit every country in the world – you’d know about it.
 I can almost guarantee that my family and friends would block me due to an influx of photos clogging their newsfeed with my travel photos.
-I’d be sharing photos every single day, however, this is not the case for James.
+I’d be sharing photos every single day, however, this is not the case for Jamie.